zenaalf/so-simple-theme/all-posts/index.md

 ---
 layout: page
-title: Sample Articles
+title: All Posts
-excerpt: "An archive of articles sorted by date."
+excerpt: "An archive of alll posts/articles sorted by date."
 search_omit: true
 ---